clutch-creator/clutch-wp/readme.txt

 = 2.1.2 =
 * Fix ordering by on posts rest endpoint
 * Better support for order by meta field
+* Ability to filter posts by id with eq,neq,in,nin operators

 == Upgrade Notice ==